 If you happen to attend online webinars or are part of any membership community, that can be a good place to find an accountability partner.

 I’ve attended such events and made training partners and friends along the way!
 I remember one time, I just message someone hi while the event was going on.
-This started a conversation and eventually, we became each other’s, accountability partners!
+This started a conversation, and eventually, we became accountability partners!

 In today’s digital and social media-energized world, you can even find a buddy online.